Photographs and Story – Divy Bhagia

 The global climate crisis that we are facing currently has the potential to disrupt the entire world’s equilibrium; from trade to sustenance.
-Combined with the ongoing pandemic, the situation is few millimeters from slipping out of hand.
+Combined with the ongoing pandemic, the situation is few millimetres from slipping out of hand.
 But for a majority of the world’s population, it already has gotten out of hand.

 Young girls from a village in Rajasthan on their way to fetch water.
-Many villages in India don’t have easy access to clean & safe drinking water and this task is a burden that often falls to women and young girls.
+Many villages in India don’t have easy access to clean and safe drinking water and this task is a burden that often falls to women and young girls.

 Amongst other countries, India faces a very high risk of getting affected by climate change.
 With people from different socio-economic groups and genders, women end up facing the wrath of climate change the most.

 Women, however, have their own hierarchy of those affected the most as the roles of women from different socio-economic groups change with each layer.
 Rural women from poor socio-economic backgrounds communities fall at the bottommost level.

 Women from the Rathwa tribe collecting mahua flowers from the forest bed.
 Tribal communities like ‘Rathwa’ not only use the forest as a resource for fulfilling their basic needs, but they also use it as a means of livelihood.

 The umbrella term of Rural India comprises innumerable castes and communities; of which tribal groups are also a part.
 Even then, tribal groups are often excluded from ‘development’.

 The traditional methods that are used by these tribal communities are much more sustainable for the environment even in today’s time.
 And still, people from these communities are often unaware of the concept of climate change in itself.